Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 - (Azure DevOps) `/.azuredevops/pipelineTemplates/jobs.validateModuleDeployment.yml`
 - (GitHub) `/.github/actions/templates/validateModuleDeployment/action.yml`

-It uses several helper scripts that can be found in its `helper` sub-folder
+It uses several helper scripts that can be found in its `helper` subfolder

 ### Create a specialized removal procedure